College - FAQ

 At College Transitions, we believe that the college admissions process should be about more than admission.
-We prioritize self-discovery and personal growth over prestige, and by doing so, we hope to bring perspective (and some sanity) to college planning.
+We value personal growth and self-discovery as much as selectivity, and by doing so, we hope to bring perspective (and some sanity) to college planning.

 Our fundamental objective is to guide students into good-fit colleges, where they can thrive and effectively pursue their personal and professional goals.
-We work toward this objective by leveraging our knowledge, as well as the knowledge of other support professionals.
-We recognize that teachers, counselors and school administrators have unique skills and can make important contributions to the college admissions process, and we collaborate with each in order to maximize our students’ prospects for college admission and success.
+We work toward this objective by leveraging our knowledge, as well as the knowledge of other professionals throughout higher education, with whom we have built extensive relationships over the course of our careers as researchers, counselors and consultants.

 No. College admission is not an exact science, and no consultant can ensure your admission into any institution.
 However, we do guarantee that clients choosing our comprehensive package will earn admission into an institution that matches their profile and interests.
 While we are equally committed to our “hourly” clients, we cannot offer the same admissions guarantee, because we are usually not involved in the number of admissions-related activities necessary to make such a promise.